Class of 2006

 Ali Hersi (Nairobi, Kenya) – M.A. in international relations from the University of Warsaw.
 Upon his return from Poland, Hersi worked at Crescent of Hope coordinating relief and rehabilitation projects for Somali refugees and drought victims in the North Eastern Province of Kenya.
 Years later, Hersi worked for the Arid Lands Resources program diversifying the income base of pastoralist communities through the development of alternative resources at SALTLICK where he eventually became executive director.
 Hersi is active in civil society activities that have included the Executive Committee of the Kenya National Council of NGOs, National NGO Coordinating Committee of Desertification, and the Kenyan Scenario Building Project.
 Hersi also worked for CARE International’s South Sudan Program, overseeing programs in the region and Nairobi.
 After his time at CARE International, Hersi was awarded both a Fulbright and a Rotary International Ambassadorial Scholarship to pursue his MA in Peace and Justice.
 During the last 10 years of work with NGOs, Ali has also undergone a number of trainings, including program planning and management, small enterprise development as well as emergency preparedness and response.
 Currently Ali is working with the CARE Head Office in Nairobi as Program Officer in charge of Food Security, Emergency and Livelihood Development projects. (updated 2006)

 Brad Klein (Appleton, Wisconsin) – P&J M.A.
 2006.
 B.A. in sociology and theology from Marquette University.
 Klein has a passion for justice issues and has pursued several initiatives related to this field.
 For two years, Klein taught high school level ethics, social justice and theology.
 He has also facilitated several community-building and education programs in the Dominican Republic, New Orleans, Orlando and Chicago.
 While in Milwaukee, Klein participated in various projects that included developing a leadership skills program for underprivileged middle school students, serving homeless members at the Casa Maria Catholic Worker House, and providing inmate counseling at the county jail.
-He is currently working on an MA in Pastoral Care and Counseling at USD.
-His research interests include the intersection of religion and politics in conflict, human rights, and social change movements. (updated 5/2007)
+His research interests include the intersection of religion and politics in conflict, human rights, and social change movements.
+He currently works as the Assistant Director of the Embrey Human Rights Program at Southern Methodist University. (updated 9/2013)

 David Madden (New York City, New York) – P&J M.A.
 2006.
 M.A. in public policy from the LBJ School of Public Affairs at the University of Texas.
 B.A. in political science from Albion College.
 Madden worked as a policy advisor at the Illinois Environmental Protection Agency (IPEA) in Chicago, IL.
 Prior to this position, he served as a U.S. Peace Corps volunteer in Guatemala as an advisor in the municipal development program working in the mayoral Office of Planning.
 Madden also has experience as a judicial information analyst at the Office of Court Administration in Texas, a legislative aid in the Texas State Legislature, and as an intern at the US Department of Commerce, Economic Development Administration in Washington DC.
 Madden is currently working on his doctoral degree in political science at the University of Oregon.
 His research focus is on international relations, conflict resolution, environmental justice, and human rights. (updated 5/2007)